On the topological dimension of the Gromov boundaries of some hyperbolic $Out(F_N)$-graphs: Hyperbolic -graphs and their boundaries

 \subsection{The free factor graph}

 The \emph{free factor graph} $FF_N$ is the graph (equipped with the simplicial metric) whose vertices are the conjugacy classes of proper free factors of $F_N$.
 Two conjugacy classes $[A]$ and $[B]$ of free factors are joined by an edge if they have representatives $A,B$ such that $A\subsetneq B$ or $B\subsetneq A$.
 Its hyperbolicity was proved in \cite{BF}.
+When $N=2$ each proper free factor is the conjugacy class of a primitive element.
+In order to make this graph connected, one adds an edge in $FF_2$ between two conjugacy classes if they have representatives that form a basis of $F_2$.

 To describe its Gromov boundary, we first recall that \emph{unprojectivized outer space} $cv_N$ is the space of all $F_N$-equivariant isometry classes of minimal, free, simplicial, isometric $F_N$-actions on simplicial metric trees.
-Its closure $\overline{cv}_N$ (for the equivariant Gromov--Hausdorff topology) was identified in \cite{CL,BF} with the space of all minimal \emph{very small} $F_N$-trees, i.e. $F_N$-actions on $\mathbb{R}$-trees in which all stabilizers of nondegenerate arcs are cyclic (possibly trivial) and root-closed, and tripod stabilizers are trivial.
+Its closure $\overline{cv}_N$ (for the equivariant Gromov--Hausdorff topology) was identified in \cite{CL,BF94} with the space of all minimal \emph{very small} $F_N$-trees, i.e. $F_N$-actions on $\mathbb{R}$-trees in which all stabilizers of nondegenerate arcs are cyclic (possibly trivial) and root-closed, and tripod stabilizers are trivial.
 There exists a coarsely $\text{Out}(F_N)$-equivariant map $\pi:cv_N\to FF_N$, which sends a tree $T$ to a free factor that is elliptic in a tree $\overline{T}$ obtained from $T$ by collapsing some edges to points.

 An $F_N$-tree $T\in\partial cv_N$ is \emph{arational} if no proper free factor of $F_N$ is elliptic in $T$, or acts with dense orbits on its minimal subtree.
 Two arational trees $T$ and $T'$ are \emph{equivalent} ($T\sim T'$) if there exists an $F_N$-equivariant alignment-preserving bijection from $T$ to $T'$.
 We denote by $\mathcal{AT}_N$ the subspace of $\partial cv_N$ made of arational trees.
 Arational trees were introduced by Reynolds in \cite{Rey}, where he proved that every arational $F_N$-tree is either free, or dual to an arational measured lamination on a once-holed surface.